Homogenization with Guaranteed Bounds via Primal-Dual Physically Informed Neural Networks: Discussion

 \section{Discussion}

-The relative error of the final primal and dual estimates for all networks is summarised in Tab.~\ref{tab:error}.
+The relative error of the final primal and dual estimates for all networks of the single inclusion experiment (Section \ref{sec:single_inclusion}) is summarised in Tab.~\ref{tab:error}.
 Tab.~\ref{tab:bounds} then lists the computed guaranteed error bounds from the piecewise linear approximations of the solutions.

-As shown in Table 2, the strong-form PINNs demonstrate superior convergence for smoothly approximated materials with $\varepsilon \in \{1/10, 1/20, 1/30\}$, achieving relative errors below 0.5\% for the largest networks in the primal formulation.
-However, this performance degrades catastrophically when $\varepsilon = 1/40$, with relative errors exceeding 10\% even for the 15,601-parameter network, indicating a critical failure mode when the material transition becomes too sharp.
+As shown in Tab.~\ref{tab:bounds}, the strong-form PINNs demonstrate superior convergence for smoothly approximated materials with $\varepsilon \in \{1/10, 1/20, 1/30\}$, achieving relative errors below 0.5\% for the largest networks in the primal formulation.
+However, this performance degrades catastrophically when $\varepsilon = 1/40$, with relative errors exceeding 10\% even for the $15\,601$-parameter network, indicating a critical failure mode when the material transition becomes too sharp.

 Among the variational approaches, VNPINNs with neural network test functions outperform VSPINNs for most configurations examined.
 The VSPINNs exhibit non-monotonic behavior with respect to network size, as evidenced by the degraded performance of the 15,601-parameter network with 126 test functions (7.054\% error) compared to smaller networks.
 This suggests overfitting to integration errors when high-frequency spectral basis functions are employed with insufficient quadrature precision.
-In contrast, VNPINNs show more consistent improvement with increasing test functions, achieving their best performance with 400 test functions for the largest networks, reaching 0.460\% relative error in the primal formulation.
+In contrast, VNPINNs show more consistent improvement with increasing the number of test functions, achieving their best performance with 400 test functions for the largest networks, reaching 0.460\% relative error in the primal formulation.

 The guaranteed bounds presented in Tab.~\ref{tab:bounds} are close to the estimates, with the projection onto piecewise linear finite elements introducing minimal additional error (typically less than 0.5\%).
-Notably, the bounds maintain the theoretical ordering property of Eq.~\eqref{eq:order} for all solutions, providing a reliable indicator of solution quality.
+With precise integration, the bounds calculated from the projected solution maintain the theoretical ordering property of Eq.~\eqref{eq:order} for all solutions, providing a reliable indicator of solution quality.
+Unfortunately, this requires a careful meshing of the geometry, which is not always feasible and diminishes one of the primary benefits of PINNs.
+However, in practice, a reasonably precise numerical integration typically produces reliable results as well, as demonstrated by the primary estimates that can be computed fast during the training of the network.

+For the multiple inclusions example, we similarly conclude that strong-form PINNs can perform extremely well for smooth geometries, but cannot match even simple piece-wise linear FEM for discontinuous materials.
+The quality of the test basis remains the main limiting factor for VPINNs, and the number of required test functions depends on the complexity of the geometry as well.